 The Reviewer reads the source after each round and annotates it with actionable comments: missing error paths, redundant allocations, opportunities to share code between the plan executor and legacy row-by-row path, and architectural improvements like converting ENUM storage from string-based to ordinal.

-The adversarial loop forced correctness properties that would be hard to specify upfront.
-Each round of tests exposed assumptions the code had silently made.
-The architectural decisions that emerged are direct responses to what broke:
+A database where correctness is not an afterthought.
+The adversarial loop forced properties that would be hard to specify upfront—each round exposed assumptions the code had silently made.
+The practical result: